ery-tech/Healthy-city/README.md

 1)Protect and safeguard the cultural heritage of the city <br>
 2)Protect and safeguard the natural heritage of the city<br>
-3)Support positive, social and environmental bonds between urban areas.
+3)Support positive, social connections between urban areas.
 <h4>Structure </h4>
 The application is divided into 3 main pages: <br>
 <ul>